-Bread for the World – Offering of Letters
+Bread for the World Offering of Letters

 An annual campaign

-Bread for the World Offering of Letters is an opportunity to advocate for key federal funding and policies that help support people experiencing hunger and/or food insecurity.
-This annual campaign engages churches, campuses and other faith communities throughout the United States in writing letters to Congress.
-FUMC’s “Mind the Gap” is a study and advocacy group focused on the core causes and solutions to food insecurity in our community.
+Bread for the World Offering of Letters is an annual campaign that engages churches, campuses and other faith communities throughout the United States in writing letters to Congress advocating to decrease hunger.
+At FUMC – Offering of Letters is sponsored by FUMC’s Mind the Gap group which is a study and advocacy group focused on the core causes and solutions to food insecurity in our community.